-Previously, he was a visiting scholar/non-resident scholar at the Carnegie Middle East Center, Beirut and knowledge officer at Hivos, The Hague.
+Previously, Hassan was a visiting and non-resident scholar at the Carnegie Middle East Center, Beirut and knowledge officer at Hivos, headquartered in The Hague.
 Furthermore, he worked for UNDP and international organizations in Sri Lanka, Iraq and the Netherlands leading post-Tsunami, post-conflict, peace building and research programs.
 Hassan also worked as a media analyst for the Dutch television and radio channels covering the Iraq War in 2003.

 Kawa Hassan holds a Master of Science in International Relations, Political Science from the University of Amsterdam, and studied English and German at the Al-Mustansiriya University, Baghdad, Iraq.